keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 weight: 85
 ---

-When using Keptn to run tasks for software that is deployed outside of Kubernetes, you must create the `KeptnTask` resource manually and modify it manually for each new run.
 Keptn automatically populates the `KeptnTask` resource for tasks that deploy software on Kubernetes.
+However, when using Keptn to run tasks for software that is deployed outside of Kubernetes, you must create the `KeptnTask` resource manually and modify it manually for each new run.

 ## Synopsis